berachain/docs/apps/bex/content/developers/contracts/pools/pool-interfacing.md

 # Pool Interfacing

 Different pool types (e.g. Weighted, Stable) have different interfaces for interacting with them, where the underlying logic can vary widely.
-This document outlines the common interfaces for interacting with BEX pools.
+This document outlines the common interfaces for interacting with BeraSwap pools.

 In general, users will interface with the [Vault](/developers/contracts/vault) contract to obtain information on pools.
 Specific nuances of interacting with different pool types are also detailed below.

 ## Using `poolId`

-To interface with a pool, you will need its `poolId`, which is its unique identifier in BEX (32 bytes in length).
+To interface with a pool, you will need its `poolId`, which is its unique identifier in BeraSwap (32 bytes in length).

 #### Example: